leontoddjohnson/simple_dash/README.md

 # a simple dash app

-Using Railway with a SQL database, and setting up Render.
-In this tutorial, we'll discuss setting up an app in both Railway and Render, but since Render charges for SQL past 90-days, we will use Railway as the main example platform.
+In this tutorial, we'll discuss setting up a simple app in both Railway and Render, but since Render charges for SQL past 90-days, we will use Railway as the main example platform.

 ## a few things